 An overgrowth of the gum tissue is known as gingival fibromatosis (gingival overgrowth), also a rare condition.
 There are different severity levels – the most extreme of which involves the gums’ excess tissue covering the crowns of the teeth and leading to issues like bone loss, excess bacteria production, and bleeding.
 Ouch!

 If your teeth are crowded due to too many or too few teeth, or even because of a misaligned jaw, you may be experiencing malocclusion.
 This bad bite is also known as a crossbite, overbite, underbite, or open bite depending on the misalignment, which varies.
 Other genetic oral/dental issues like a cleft palate can also lead to this generally inherited abnormality.

-Also known as hyperdontia, supernumerary teeth is described as having too many permanent teeth.
+Also known as hyperdontia, supernumerary teeth are described as having too many permanent teeth.
 Most often only one extra tooth is present, abnormally shaped, and can actually delay other teeth from erupting straight or at all.
 Your dentist may recommend having this tooth extracted.

 Some teeth disorders come about in primary development, while others impact secondary development.
 Whether the issue is genetic periodontal disease or amelogenesis imperfecta, there are many hereditary oral/dental anomalies that can be corrected or aided with dental work.
 If you think that you or your child may have something wrong with your mouth, contact your dentist.
 Even those who are more susceptible to tooth decay could be linked to genetic issues, say researchers.
 At Snodgrass-King Dental Associates, we have specialists to care for your every dental need from birth to adulthood.
 Request your appointment with us today!